 Standard 2 - Governance: Every organization shall be governed by a responsible board of not less than five individuals, a majority of whom shall be independent, who shall meet at least semiannually to establish policy and review its accomplishments.

-Standard 3 - Financial Oversight: Each organization shall prepare complete and accurate financial statements.
+Standard 3 - Financial Oversight: Every organization shall prepare complete and accurate financial statements.
 The board or a committee consisting of a majority of independent members shall approve the engagement of an independent certified public accountant, review the annual financial statements and maintain appropriate communication with the independent certified public accountant.
 The board shall be apprised of any material weaknesses in internal control or other significant risks.

 Standard 4 - Use of Resources and Compliance with Laws: Every organization shall exercise the appropriate management and controls necessary to provide reasonable assurance that all of the organization’s operations are carried out and resources are used in a responsible manner and in conformity with applicable laws and regulations, such conformity taking into account biblical mandates.